How to write website copy

 Writing website copy is not the same as writing copy for print.
-On the net, we tend to scan the content, looking for the information we are after rather than reading word for word.
+We tend to scan the content on the net, looking for the information we are after rather than reading word for word.

 Why is this?